Dean177/deanmerchant.com/src/content/home-training-wall/index.md

 ![The finished wall](./finished-wall.jpeg)

-Heres how we did it:
+Here's how we did it:

 # Finding a design